Brian Cox – Por Que Precisamos Dos Exploradores

 It's actually an ice moon.

-Na verdade, é uma lua gelada.
+Na verdade, é uma lua de gelo.

 So what you're looking at is the surface of the moon Europa,

-Então o que vocês estão vendo é a superfície da lua Europa,
+Então, o que vocês estão vendo é a superfície da lua Europa,

 which is a thick sheet of ice, probably a hundred kilometers thick.